GeekTrainer/learn-vue/m01-create-data-driven-websites-with-vue.js/includes/4-create-a-simple-Vue-app.md

 ## Step 1: Link to the Vue core library in your HTML file

-To install Vue by linking to the Vue core library, paste the following script tag into the starter HTML file.
+To install Vue.js by linking to the Vue core library, paste the following script tag into the starter HTML file.

 ```html
 <!-- //TODO: link to the VueJS core library within the <head> tag of your HTML file -->